moralesresearch/Utilities/System/Welcome.app/Resources/content.en.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# About UNIX OS X
+# About Sun/OS Unix
-Morales Research Unix is a desktop operating system based on helloSystem, FreeBSD, and 4.4BSD.
+Sun/OS Unix is a desktop operating system based on helloSystem, FreeBSD, and 4.4BSD.
 It also includes a Server Edition for large workplaces.

 Besides the workplace, it can also be used for general-purpose computing and can be also be used for gaming with the proper support from the developers.